Peter Lyons

 crawl.

-- Most of the time, I avoid the "from" keyword in imports and keep the module/package namespace explicit (i.e. always use os.path).
+Most of the time, I avoid the "from" keyword in imports and keep the module/package namespace explicit (i.e. always use os.path).
 The reason is this keeps it clear exactly where each function is coming from.
-If you have more than one
+If you have more than one from somepkg import *

-- Always have a new line after an
+Always have a new line after an if

 When building lengthy inline data structures such as dictionaries or lists, prefer multiple statements (separate initialization and population code) to overly long inline data structures.
 This adheres to the Fewer Statements Per Line principle.
 For example,